cjprybol/reproducibility-via-singularity/README.md

 # What does that code do?

 I encourage you to read and execute the `reproduce_project.sh` file and see for yourself!
 But in summary, it will quantify the expression of transcripts in an RNA sequencing experiment that is downloaded from a data repository.
-You could make an entire thesis project just as reproducable with more code and software inside of the container!
+You could make an entire thesis project just as reproducable!

 # What is Singularity?